ritikaa1802/finance-dashboard/README.md

 # FinanceIQ Dashboard

-A **modern finance dashboard** to track and analyze personal finances with clarity.
+A modern finance dashboard to track and analyze personal finances with clarity.

+A clean and interactive **Finance Dashboard UI** built using **HTML, CSS, and Vanilla JavaScript**.
-Built using **HTML, CSS,** and **Vanilla JavaScript,** this frontend-only application demonstrates strong fundamentals in UI design, state management, and data visualization without relying on frameworks or backend services.
+This project demonstrates strong frontend fundamentals, intuitive UI design, and structured state management without relying on frameworks or backend services.

 ---